 Taking ibuprofen or another anti-inflammatory medicine may also help.
-Ask your doctor what other medicines are safe to take with your pain medicine.
+Ask your provider what other medicines are safe to take with your pain medicine.

-For most procedures, you may start to put weight on your leg soon after surgery, unless your doctor or nurse tells you NOT to.
+For most procedures, you may start to put weight on your leg soon after surgery, unless your provider tells you not to.
+You should:

 - Start slowly by walking around the house.
 You may need to use crutches at first to help you keep from putting too much weight on your knee.

 - Try not to stand for long periods.

 - Do any exercises your provider taught you.